-A cost-effective, miniature electrical ultrafine particle sizer (mini- eUPS) has been developed for the future UFP (ultrafine particle) monitoring network in cities with high traffic density and in communities close to either freeways, airports or stationary combustion sources.
-The mini- eUPS primarily consists of a mini-plate unipolar particle charger, mini-plate differential mobility classifier and a mini- particle Faraday cage with a sensitive electrometer.
-A custom-made circuit board was designed for the mini- eUPS operation.
-Additional to the primary function of measuring the UFP size distribution, the mini- eUPS records the temperature, relative humidity, pressure, altitude, timing and location for each measured data set.
-The operational status of mini- eUPS was also registered for the data quality assurance.
-The built-in features of self-diagnosis, malfunction reporting and wireless networking make mini-eUPS suitable for the future UFP monitoring network.
-The prototype mini-eUPS, having 6.5" (L) × 5.0" (W) × 4" (H) in the overall package ~1.0 kg in the total weight, measures the particles in sizes ranging from 5 to 200 nm.
-The performance of mini- eUPS was evaluated by comparing its measured data with those measured by a scanning mobility particle sizer (SMPS) for lab-generated particles in both unimodal and bimodal distributions, and UFPs emitted from a low-cost 3D printer and diesel engine.
-Reasonable agreement between mini- eUPS and SMPS data was obtained in the comparison.
+A cost-effective, miniature electrical ultrafine particle sizer (mini- eUPS) has been developed for future UFP (ultrafine particle) monitoring networks in cities with high traffic density and in communities close to freeways, airports or stationary combustion sources.
+The mini- eUPS mainly consists of a mini-plate unipolar particle charger, a mini-plate differential mobility classifier and a mini- particle Faraday cage with a sensitive electrometer.
+A custom-made circuit board was designed for operating the mini- eUPS.
+In addition to the primary function of measuring the UFP size distribution, the mini- eUPS records the temperature, relative humidity, pressure, altitude, timing and location for each measured data set.
+The operational status of the mini- eUPS is also registered for data quality assurance.
+Due to the built-in features of self-diagnosis, malfunction reporting and wireless networking, this particle sizer is suitable for UFP monitoring network.
+The prototype, which possesses overall dimensions of 6.5′′ (L) × 5.0′′ (W) × 4′′ (H) and a total weight of ~1.0 kg, measures particles ranging in size from 5 to 200 nm.
+To evaluate the performance of the mini- eUPS, size distribution measurements of lab-generated particles in both unimodal and bimodal distributions and of UFPs emitted from a low-cost 3D printer and diesel engine were compared with those taken by a Scanning Mobility Particle Sizer (SMPS; TSI Inc.).
+A reasonably good agreement between the mini- eUPS and SMPS data was found.